mdsufz/OrtSuite/README.md

 ```bash
 ~/OrthoFinder/orthofinder -f ~/path/to/sequence/folder -o /path/to/output/folder -S blast -og
 ```
 **Note:** OrthoFinder's output folder is generated automatically.
+The user can, however, define the parent directory where to store the output folder (e.g. /Documents/).

-OrtAn
+Step 4) OrtAn
 ====

-This tool uses the output from [OrthoFinder](https://github.com/davidemms/OrthoFinder) to perform the annotation of the generated clusters of orthologs based on the user-defined ORAdb.
+OrtAn uses the output from [OrthoFinder](https://github.com/davidemms/OrthoFinder) to perform the annotation of the generated clusters of orthologs based on the user-defined ORAdb.

 Overview of OrtAn: